What42Pizza/LooF/Documentation/Statements.md

 - **loop ValueVarName, Start (int or float), End (int or float)**
   - Same as statement `loop IndexVarName, Start, End, 1`
 - **loop ValueVarName, Start (int or float), End (int or float), Increment (int or float)**
-  - If ValueVarName is null:   Sets ValueVarName to Start
+  - If ValueVarName is null and End >= Start:   Sets ValueVarName to Start
+  - If ValueVarName is null amd End < Start:   Jumps execution to after the first 'repeat' statement it can find that is on the same code block level.
+Errors if no suitable 'repeat' statement is found
   - If ValueVarName plus Increment is less than or equal to End:   Increments ValueVarName by Increment
   - If ValueVarName plus Increment is greater than End:   Jumps execution to after the first 'repeat' statement it can find that is on the same code block level and sets ValueVarName to null.
-Errors if no suitable 'repeat' statement is found or if VarName is neither null nor an int
+Errors if no suitable 'repeat' statement is found
+  - Errors if VarName is neither null, int, nor float
 - **forEach ValueVarName, TableToLoop (table)**
   - Same as statement `forEach ValueVarName, TableToLoop, IncrementVarName` but with IncrementVarName being ValueVarName follow by an "_INDEX"
 - **forEach ValueVarName, TableToLoop (table), IndexVarName**